Tomoko-hub/powerplatform_learning/README.md

 - `PL-900/` : Notes and resources for PL-900 certification (Power Platform Fundamentals)
 - `powerApps/` : Sample apps and ideas
 - `powerAutomate/` : Practice flows and automations
+- `Others` : Job hunting topics such as portofolios and resumes

 ## 🔗 Useful Links